DataTalksClub/datatalksclub.github.io/_podcast/s03e08-data-led-professional.md

   who: Arpit
 - line: "There is no rule when it\u2019s done.
 Typically it\u2019s done when companies\
     \ are ready to invest in product analytics tools or other event based engagement\
-    \ tools, like customer IO Brace etc. There are many tools where you can use events\
+    \ tools, like Customer.IO, Braze, etc. There are many tools where you can use events\
     \ to personalize customer experiences.
 This is relevant to both startups as well\
     \ as big companies."
   who: Arpit